 Having a healthy body is one of the most important things in life, as you need it to help you live a long and comfortable life that doesn’t encounter many problems.
-This means that taking care of your bones and muscles is integral to maintaining your overall health, as they make up your skeleton and cover every inch of your body.
+This means that taking care of your bones and muscular system is integral to maintaining your overall health, as they make up your skeleton and cover every inch of your body.
 When most people start to age, this is when problems can occur, but you can set up your bones and muscles in the future by following some key tips for boosting their strength every day.
 These tips are easy to incorporate into your daily routine, and you will be seeing a change within yourself in no time.

 Do targeted exercises